brandonsohn00/kalshi-mm/README.md

     - Prefer one summary log per major step or loop, not per iteration unless necessary.
     - Use emojis sparingly for clarity, not decoration.
     - Keep log messages short but informative (e.g. “Fetching events...” instead of verbose details).

+Everything should work out of the box after creating a .env file containing API credentials